giselatome/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Gisela Tomé Lourido is a Lecturer in Sociophonetics in the Linguistics and Phonetics department at the University of Leeds.
+Gisela Tomé Lourido is a <a href="https://www.latl.leeds.ac.uk/" target="_blank"> Lecturer in Sociophonetics in the Linguistics and Phonetics department at the University of Leeds</a>.

 She coordinates the <a href="https://www.latl.leeds.ac.uk/" target="_blank"> Language@Leeds</a> <a href="https://www.latl.leeds.ac.uk/embracing-linguistic-diversity/" target="_blank"> 'Embracing Linguistic Diversity' satellite</a>, a working group developing a series of initiatives to celebrate linguistic diversity and minimise language-based prejudices and disadvantages, starting from our University context.